-We head back to Ollantaytambo early this morning to catch the Vistadome train for the 1.5 hour ride to Machu Picchu town (formerly Aguas Calientes).
-Ascending to Machu Picchu (7,874') by bus, we join our expert guide for a private tour of this superb archaeological site.
+Rise early to head back to Ollantaytambo to board the Vistadome train for a 1.5 hour ride to the village of Machu Picchu.
+Ascending to Machu Picchu (7,874') by shuttle with your expert guide for a private tour of this superb archaeological site.
 Perched atop a crest high above the meandering Urubamba River and surrounded by rugged, green Andean hillsides, Machu Picchu stands as more than just the jewel of Inca architecture.
 It represents the perfect union of human engineering and the natural environment, a city in harmony with its surroundings.
 Never reached by the Spanish, this magical place was brought to the world's attention in 1911 by the American historian, Hiram Bingham.
-Our explorations of The Lost City of the Incas include all of the various sectors of the ruins: the industrial area, the Temple of the Sun and the Royal Tomb, the ceremonial water fountains and baths, and the Sacred Plazas.
+Our explorations of The Lost City of the Incas include all of the various sectors of the ruins: the industrial area, Temple of the Sun and Royal Tomb, the ceremonial water fountains and baths and Sacred Plazas.
 There should be time in the afternoon for the 30-minute walk to the Inca Drawbridge.
-We stay at the charming Inkaterra Machu Picchu Hotel (situated in 12 acres of secluded cloud forest garden along the Urubamba River), where we partake in a Novoandino cuisine dinner this evening.
+We stay at the charming Inkaterra Machu Picchu Pueblo Hotel, a former National Geographic Unique Lodge of the World, situated in 12 acres of cloud forest garden along the Urubamba River in town with dinner included this evening at the hotel's restaurant.
+(B,L,D)